The Jordan-H\"older property and Grothendieck monoids of exact categories: Abstract

 \section{Abstract}

 We investigate the Jordan-H\"older property (JHP) in exact categories.
-First we introduce Grothendieck monoids of exact categories, and show that (JHP) holds if and only if the Grothendieck monoid is free.
+First, we show that (JHP) holds in an exact category if and only if the Grothendieck monoid introduced by Berenstein and Greenstein is free.
 Moreover, we give a criterion for this which only uses the Grothendieck group and the number of simple objects.
-Next we apply these results to the representation theory of artin algebras.
+Next, we apply these results to the representation theory of artin algebras.
 For a large class of exact categories including functorially finite torsion(-free) classes, (JHP) holds precisely when the number of indecomposable projectives is equal to that of simples.
 We study torsion-free classes in a quiver of type A in detail using the combinatorics of symmetric groups.
-In particular, we show that simples correspond to Bruhat inversions of a $c$-sortable element, and give the combinatorial criterion for (JHP).
+We introduce Bruhat inversions of permutations and show that simples in a torsion-free class are in bijection with Bruhat inversions of the corresponding $c$-sortable element.
+We use this to give a combinatorial criterion for (JHP).